diegoferigo/development-iit/README.md

 ## **`Tools`**

-This image ships a complete toolset for C++ development:
+This image provides a complete toolset for C++ development:

 - QtCreator
 - Updated CMake